 CAPS is the primary campus-based provider of mental health services, offering treatment to all enrolled FIU students.
-CAPS provides a full range of services and programs that promote the development and psychological wellbeing of students and the attainment of personal and academic goals.
-The CAPS team consists of multiple licensed psychologists, licensed clinical social workers, and licensed mental health clinicians, as well as four doctoral psychology interns and one postdoctoral fellow.
+CAPS provides a full range of services and programs that promote the development and psychological well-being of students and the attainment of personal and academic goals.
+The CAPS team consists of multiple licensed psychologists, licensed clinical social workers, and licensed mental health counselors as well as four doctoral psychology interns, one postdoctoral fellow, and trainees from other behavioral health disciplines.
 CAPS staff operate clinics on two of the universities' campuses.
-The Victim Empowerment Program operates alongside CAPS and provides specialized services for students who have experienced recent sexual assault or domestic violence.
-The CAPS staff are deeply invested in the internship training program and provide multiple opportunities for mentorship.
+CAPS staff are deeply invested in the Doctoral Internship Program and provide multiple opportunities for mentorship.
 The exchange between staff and interns is viewed as mutually rewarding and stimulating, and the pursuit of a positive collegial environment is highly valued.
-Administratively, CAPS is a department of the Division of Academic and Student Affairs and maintains a close working and liaison relationship with other university departments.
+Administratively, CAPS is a department of the Division of Student Affairs and maintains a close working and liaison relationship with other university departments.
+CAPS operates independently of and alongside the Victim Empowerment Program (VEP), which provides specialized services to students who have experienced recent sexual assault or domestic violence.